mikethenut/perturbationx/docs/autoapi/perturbationx/toponpa/index.rst

    :raises ValueError: If the same node appears in both the core and boundary network.
    :return: The processed network.
    :rtype: nx.DiGraph

-.. py:function:: generate_adjacencies(graph: networkx.DiGraph, directed=False, sparse=True)

-   Generate the boundary and core adjacency matrices from a graph.

-   :param graph: The graph.
-   :type graph: nx.DiGraph
-   :param directed: Whether to generate directed adjacency matrices.
-Defaults to False.
-   :type directed: bool, optional
-   :param sparse: Whether to generate sparse adjacency matrices.
-Defaults to True.
-   :type sparse: bool, optional
-   :return: The boundary and core adjacency matrices.
-   :rtype: (np.ndarray, np.ndarray) | (sp.sparray, sp.sparray)

-.. py:function:: generate_boundary_laplacian(adj_b: numpy.ndarray | scipy.sparse.sparray, boundary_edge_minimum=6)

-   Generate the boundary Lb Laplacian from a boundary adjacency matrix.

-   :param adj_b: The boundary adjacency matrix.
-   :type adj_b: np.ndarray | sp.sparray
-   :param boundary_edge_minimum: The minimum number of boundary edges a core node must have to be
-                                   included in the Lb Laplacian.
-Nodes with fewer boundary edges are removed from the Lb Laplacian.
-Defaults to 6.
-   :type boundary_edge_minimum: int, optional
-   :raises ValueError: If the adjacency matrix is misshapen or if the boundary edge minimum is negative.
-   :return: The boundary Lb Laplacian.
-   :rtype: np.ndarray | sp.sparray

-.. py:function:: generate_core_laplacians(lap_b: numpy.ndarray | scipy.sparse.sparray, adj_c: numpy.ndarray | scipy.sparse.sparray, exact_boundary_outdegree=True)

-   Generate the core Laplacians from a boundary Laplacian and core adjacency matrix.

-   :param lap_b: The boundary Laplacian.
-   :type lap_b: np.ndarray | sp.sparray
-   :param adj_c: The core adjacency matrix.
-   :type adj_c: np.ndarray | sp.sparray
-   :param exact_boundary_outdegree: Whether to use the exact boundary outdegree.
-If False, the boundary outdegree
-                                       is set to 1 for all core nodes with boundary edges.
-Defaults to True.
-   :type exact_boundary_outdegree: bool, optional
-   :return: The core Laplacians.
-   :rtype: (np.ndarray, np.ndarray) | (sp.sparray, sp.sparray)

-.. py:function:: permute_adjacency(adj: numpy.ndarray | scipy.sparse.sparray, permutations=('k2', ), iterations=500, permutation_rate=1.0, seed=None)

-   Permute an adjacency matrix.

-   :param adj: The adjacency matrix to permute.
-   :type adj: np.ndarray | sp.sparray
-   :param permutations: The permutations to apply.
-May contain 'k1' and 'k2' in any order.
-Defaults to ('k2',).
-   :type permutations: list, optional
-   :param iterations: The number of permutations to generate.
-Defaults to 500.
-   :type iterations: int, optional
-   :param permutation_rate: The fraction of edges to permute.
-Defaults to 1.
-   :type permutation_rate: float, optional
-   :param seed: The seed for the random number generator.
-   :type seed: int, optional
-   :raises ValueError: If the adjacency matrix is not square.
-   :return: A dictionary of lists with permuted adjacency matrices, keyed by the permutation name.
-   :rtype: dict

-.. py:function:: permute_edge_list(edge_list: numpy.ndarray, node_list=None, iterations=500, method='k1', permutation_rate=1.0, seed=None)

-   Permute an edge list.

-   :param edge_list: The edge list to permute.
-Must be a 2D array with shape (n_edges, 4).
-The first two columns
-       contain the source and target nodes, the third column contains the edge type, and the fourth column contains the confidence weight.
-Confidence weights are optional.
-   :type edge_list: np.ndarray
-   :param node_list: The list of nodes to use in the permutation.
-Only edges that connect nodes in this list
-       are permuted.
-If None, the list is inferred from the edge list.
-   :type node_list: list, optional
-   :param iterations: The number of permutations to generate.
-Defaults to 500.
-   :type iterations: int, optional
-   :param method: The permutation method to use.
-Defaults to 'k1'.
-May be 'k1' or 'k2'.
-   :type method: str, optional
-   :param permutation_rate: The fraction of edges to permute.
-Defaults to 1.
-If 'confidence', the confidence weights
-       are used to determine the number of edges to permute.
-For each edge, a random number is drawn from a uniform distribution between 0 and 1.
-If the confidence weight is larger than this number, the edge is permuted.
-   :type permutation_rate: float | str, optional
-   :param seed: The seed for the random number generator.
-   :type seed: int, optional
-   :raises ValueError: If the permutation method is unknown.
-   :return: A list of permutations.
-Each permutation is a list of tuples with the source node, target node, and edge
-       type.
-If the edge type is None, the edge is removed.

-.. py:function:: coefficient_inference(lap_b: numpy.ndarray | scipy.sparse.sparray, lap_c: numpy.ndarray | scipy.sparse.sparray, boundary_coefficients: numpy.ndarray)

-   Infer core coefficients from boundary coefficients and Laplacian matrices.

-   :param lap_b: The Lb boundary Laplacian.
-   :type lap_b: np.ndarray | sp.sparray
-   :param lap_c: The Lc core Laplacian.
-   :type lap_c: np.ndarray | sp.sparray
-   :param boundary_coefficients: The boundary coefficients.
-   :type boundary_coefficients: np.ndarray
-   :raises ValueError: If the Laplacian matrices are misshapen or if the matrix dimensions do not match.
-   :return: The inferred core coefficients.
-   :rtype: np.ndarray

-.. py:function:: perturbation_amplitude(lap_q: numpy.ndarray | scipy.sparse.sparray, core_coefficients: numpy.ndarray, core_edge_count: int)

-   Compute the perturbation amplitude from the core Laplacian and core coefficients.

-   :param lap_q: The Q core Laplacian.
-   :type lap_q: np.ndarray | sp.sparray
-   :param core_coefficients: The core coefficients.
-   :type core_coefficients: np.ndarray
-   :param core_edge_count: The number of edges in the core network.
-   :type core_edge_count: int
-   :raises ValueError: If the Laplacian matrix is misshapen or if the matrix dimensions do not match.
-   :return: The perturbation amplitude.
-   :rtype: np.ndarray

-.. py:function:: perturbation_amplitude_contributions(lap_q: numpy.ndarray | scipy.sparse.sparray, core_coefficients: numpy.ndarray, core_edge_count: int)

-   Compute the perturbation amplitude and relative contributions from the core Laplacian and core coefficients.

-   :param lap_q: The Q core Laplacian.
-   :type lap_q: np.ndarray | sp.sparray
-   :param core_coefficients: The core coefficients.
-   :type core_coefficients: np.ndarray
-   :param core_edge_count: The number of edges in the core network.
-   :type core_edge_count: int
-   :raises ValueError: If the Laplacian matrix is misshapen or if the matrix dimensions do not match.
-   :return: The perturbation amplitude and relative contributions.
-   :rtype: (np.ndarray, np.ndarray)

 .. py:function:: compute_variances(lap_b: numpy.ndarray | scipy.sparse.sparray, lap_c: numpy.ndarray | scipy.sparse.sparray, lap_q: numpy.ndarray | scipy.sparse.sparray, stderr: numpy.ndarray, core_coefficients: numpy.ndarray, core_edge_count: int)